-New students need to complete assessment, orientation and a student educational plan to receive an earlier appointment (higher registration priority).
-Students are also strongly encouraged to identify a program of study.
+New students need to complete orientation and a student educational plan to receive an earlier appointment (priority registration).
+Students are also strongly encouraged to identify a program of study (program/major).
 It is very important to work hard in classes and get good grades to maintain priority registration status.

-Continuing students must maintain good academic standing and earn a 2.0 grade point average, complete at least 50% of their courses each semester, and not exceed 100 degree applicable units to prevent receiving a lower registration appointment.
+Continuing students must maintain good academic standing and earn a 2.0 grade point average, complete at least 50% of their courses each semester, and not exceed 100 degree applicable units to prevent receiving a loss of priority registration.
 Students are encouraged to only enroll in courses that can be completed and select courses carefully.
 Degree applicable units do not include basic skills courses.
-In some circumstances, students may be temporarily exempted from receiving a lower registration appointment.
+In some circumstances, students may be temporarily exempted from receiving a loss of priority registration appointment.
 Students should see a counselor if they will be over 75 degree-applicable units.

 For additional information on enrollment priority, please see Administrative Policy 5055.